hackbg/fadroma/packages/client/client-connect.spec.ts.md

 assert(await agent.query())
 ```

-### `agent.bundle(): Bundle extends Agent`
+## Transaction bundling

 To submit multiple messages as a single transaction, you can
 use Bundles.
-A `Bundle` is a special kind of `Agent` that
+  * A `Bundle` is a special kind of `Agent` that
     does not broadcast messages immediately.
-Instead, messages
-are collected inside the bundle until the caller explicitly
+  * Instead, messages are collected inside the bundle until
+    the caller explicitly submits them.
-submits them (or saves them for manual multisig signing).
+  * Bundles can also be saved for manual signing of multisig
+    transactions

 ```typescript
 import { Bundle } from '.'